- Home

 The best cards to use abroad

-Typically, using a card for your overseas spending could mean that you’re paying non-sterling transaction fees of about 3% on purchases, a fee of up to £1.50 each time you use a debit card, and cash withdrawal fees.
+Using certain cards for your overseas spending could mean that you’re paying non-sterling transaction fees of about 3% on purchases, a fee of up to £1.50 each time you use a debit card, as well as cash withdrawal fees.

 If you’ve got a few weeks to go until your holiday, and you haven’t got a card that doesn’t charge fees for using it abroad, it’s worth starting the application process now, as it can take a couple of weeks for your new card to arrive.